 - 4. A county clerk shall consider a request from a voter who has given sufficient written notice on a form provided by the Federal Government as a request for both the primary and general elections unless otherwise specified in the request. - 5.
 It is unlawful for a person fraudulently to request an absent ballot in the name of another person or to induce or coerce another person fraudulently to request an absent ballot in the name of another person.
 A person who violates this subsection is guilty of a category E felony and shall be punished as provided in NRS 193.130. - Sec.
-12. NRS 293.356 is hereby amended to read as follows: - 293.356 1.
-If a request is made to vote early by a registered voter in person, the county clerk shall issue a ballot for early voting to the voter.
-Such a ballot must be voted on the premises of the clerk's office and returned to the clerk.
-If the ballot is a paper ballot , [or] a ballot which is voted by punching a card [,] or a ballot which is voted by any other system approved by the Secretary of State or specifically authorized by law, the clerk shall follow the same procedure as in the case of absent ballots received by mail. - 2.
-On the dates for early voting prescribed in NRS 293.3568, each county clerk shall provide a voting booth, with suitable equipment for voting, on the premises of his office for use by registered voters who are issued ballots for early voting in accordance with this section. - Sec.
-13. NRS 293.3568 is hereby amended to read as follows: - 293.3568 1.
-The period for early voting by personal appearance begins the third Saturday preceding a primary or general election and extends through the Friday before election day, Sundays and holidays excepted. - 2.
-The county clerk may: - (a) Include any Sunday or holiday that falls within the period for early voting by personal appearance.
+12. NRS 293.356 is hereby amended to read as follows: - 293.356 [1.]
+If a request is made to vote early by a registered voter in person, the [county clerk] election board shall issue a ballot for early voting to the voter.
+Such a ballot must be voted on the premises of [the clerk's office and returned to the clerk.] a polling place for early voting established pursuant to NRS 293.3564 or 293.3572 and returned to the election board.
+If the ballot is a paper ballot, [or] a ballot which is voted by punching a card [, the clerk] or a ballot which is voted by any other system authorized by state or federal law, the election board shall follow the same procedure as in the case of absent ballots received by mail. - [2.
+On the dates for early voting prescribed in NRS 293.3568, each county clerk shall provide a voting booth, with suitable equipment for voting, on the premises of his office for use by registered voters who are issued ballots for early voting in accordance with this section.] - Sec.
+13. NRS 293.3572 is hereby amended to read as follows: - 293.3572 1.
+In addition to permanent polling places for early voting, the county clerk may establish temporary branch polling places for early voting [...] which may include, without limitation, the clerk's office. - 2.
+The provisions of subsection 3 of NRS 293.3568 do not apply to a temporary polling place.
+Voting at a temporary branch polling place may be conducted on any one or more days and during any hours within the period for early voting by personal appearance, as determined by the county clerk.